BenHall-7/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    - `.map` returns an array that is created by the callback return value

 2. What is the difference between a function and a method?

+    - a method is function contained as part of an object, in particular the `this` keyword enables the method to work on object members.

 3. What is closure?

+    - a closure is the scope created by a function.
+The concept is useful because returned values declared in the closure have access to other values in the closure.

 4. Describe the four rules of the 'this' keyword.

+    1. When used without an accompanying object, `this` refers to the entire page, the global object.

+    2. If an object calls the function with "." syntax, `this` refers to the calling object.

+    3. If you use a constructor with the `new` keyword, `this` refers to the object that was created.

+    4. If you use the `.call` or `.apply` methods with a new object, `this` refers to that object instead.

 5. Why do we need super() in an extended class?

+    - It allows us to call the inherited class's constructor.
+Else, we would have to rewrite our code

 ## Project Set up